SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSCustomerServiceAgent/GetAllCustomerCenterConfigs.md

 so.topic: reference
 ---

+# NSCustomerCenterConfig[] GetAllCustomerCenterConfigs()

 Get all rows from cust_config as an array of NSCustomerCenterConfig entities

 **Returns:** NSCustomerCenterConfig[]